 The Vanderbilt Kennedy Center for Excellence in Developmental Disabilities provides innovative leadership in education, research and services to people with disabilities, the community, and families.
 They promote the independence, self-determination, productivity, integration, and inclusion of individuals with developmental disabilities and provide supports for families.

 The Tennessee Inclusive Higher Education Alliance was formed in May 2007 to increase awareness about the need for postsecondary opportunities in Tennessee, to gather information about postsecondary programs in other states, and to develop a pilot program on a Tennessee college campus.

 The first program in Tennessee, Next Steps at Vanderbilt, began in January 2010.
 The second program, University of Tennessee FUTURE, began in August 2011.
-Additional programs are currently housed at Lipscomb University (IDEAL), Union University (EDGE), the University of Memphis (TigerLIFE), and East Tennessee State University (ACCESS ETSU), Dyersburg State Community College (Eagle Access), and Tennessee State University (TigerEDGE).
+Additional programs are currently housed at Lipscomb University (IDEAL), Union University (EDGE), the University of Memphis (TigerLIFE), East Tennessee State University (ACCESS ETSU), Dyersburg State Community College (Eagle Access), and Tennessee State University (TigerEDGE).

 The Alliance continues to work for the development of more programs on campuses across Tennessee and meets quarterly.
 The Alliance is comprised of representatives from state and local agencies, self-advocates, and family members, representatives from colleges and universities in Tennessee, and business owners.
 For information on Alliance meetings, contact firstname.lastname@example.org.

-To learn more about the Alliance and to connect with one of Tennessee's six programs, visit the Tennessee Inclusive Higher Education Alliance Website at: www.tnihealliance.org .
+To learn more about the Alliance and to connect with one of Tennessee's eight programs, visit the Tennessee Inclusive Higher Education Alliance Website at: www.tnihealliance.org .